X

 CRITERIA TO GET A CERTIFICATE

-Average assignment score = 25% of average of best 6 assignments out of the total 8 assignments given in the course.
+Average assignment score = 25% of the average of the best 6 assignments out of the total 8 assignments given in the course.

 Exam score = 75% of the proctored certification exam score out of 100